Spring Session Starts February 4th, 2021

 - how to collaborate in a virtual environment with other like-minded students their own age

-In addition, choristers will have the opportunity to participate in group classes with special guests, including:
+In addition, choristers will have the opportunity to participate in group classes with special guests, as well as in sectional rehearsals, which will provide them with an opportunity to examine their own part more in-depth.

 - Dr. Anthony Maglione, Director of Choral Activities at William Jewell College